 Old Mans Cave Trail

 As mentioned before, this is a one-way trail of moderate intensity.
-I loved this trail because there were interesting twist and turns to it.
+I love this trail because there are interesting twists and turns to it.

 Whether that’s climbing up steps, climbing down steps through a tunnel, walking on concrete stepping stones over shallow water or walking across stone bridges, there was something different at every turn.

 That’s what makes it my favorite Hocking Hills hiking trail.

 Here’s a link to an Old Man’s Cave trail map, as well as the other trails within Hocking Hills State Park.

 The recess of Old Man’s Cave is the most exquisite and unique feature in this park.